cms-DQM/dqmgui/README.md

 ### Offline

 We host the new DQM GUI services in CMSWEB.
 The deployment procedure is already agreed upon with the CMSWEB administrator.
 There might be a long term benifit of migrating the services to run on Kubernetes container orchestration system.
 CMSWEB has support for this infrastructure.

+## Integration

+### EOS storage

+All Offline DQM ROOT files has to be stored in EOS in order for the new GUIs to be able to access them.
+We estimate that **all** DQM Legacy per run ROOT files (since the beginning of CMS) add up to about 100TB.
+The problem is that we currently have only about 20TB of storage available for us in EOS.
+I'd suggest to approach the problem in these steps:

+* Request 200TB of storage in EOS
+* Retrieve all old ROOT files from magnetic tape storage and copy them over to the newly allocated EOS space
+* Configure the new DQM GUI to automatically search for ROOT files in the new location: https://github.com/cms-DQM/dqmgui/blob/master/python/importing/importing.py#L24

+Having 200TB of storage will ensure that we can fit all previously accumulated DQM data as well as all new files from future data taking, for many years to come.

+### Online storage

+ROOT files generated in Online DQM processing are stored here: `/data/dqmgui/files/`.
+We have 1.3T of storage available for this purpose.
+We will eventually fill this volume so mounting a little bit bigger disks is crucial for us in order to ensure that we never lose any Online archive data.

+### Receiving the data

+The problem of propagating DQM Online data to the new DQM GUIs has already been solved and the solution is described in detail in this document.

+We still need to make sure that the DQM Offline data coming from `Reco`, `ReReco`, `RelVal`, `MC Validation` and `Github PR tests` can find its way to the new DQM GUIs.
+The process of registering new files in the new DQM GUI is conceptually straightforward: ROOT files have to be copied over to EOS, and a `register` HTTP endpoint has to be called to notify the GUIs about the presence of these new files.
+This procedure is also described in detail in this very document.
+This issue is time consuming because we (the DQM team) mostly do not control the process of uploading Offline DQM files to the GUIs - it's in the hands of the teams that are responsible for the processing itself.
+The teams that we need to collaborate with on this issue are the following:

+* CMS Computing
+  * They handle `Reco` and `ReReco` jobs
+  * We have already requested the necessary changes to be done: https://github.com/dmwm/WMCore/issues/10287
+* PPD MCM team
+  * They are responsible for `RelVal` and `MC validation` jobs
+* The DQM team
+  * We handle the `PR tests` and the way data is uploaded to the GUI ourselves
+  * The code that performs the upload (and needs changing) is located here: https://github.com/cms-sw/cmssw/blob/master/DQMServices/FileIO/scripts/compareDQMOutput.py#L86-L99